: a slice of meat cut from a fleshy part of a beef carcass

 : a non-meat food formed into a patty and cooked

 I grilled a steak for dinner.

 We had steak and potatoes for dinner.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'steak'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'steak.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English steke, from Old Norse steik; akin to Old Norse steikja to roast on a stake, stik stick, stake — more at stick